arcanis/datefuzz/README.md

 ## Features

-* Ability to change the translation table.
+* Ability to change the translation table
-* Accepts custom steps
+* Accepts custom steps (and custom text)
 * Works out-of-the-box
 * **Does not leak**